Policy on Academic Integrity

 1. PLAGIARISM:

-Presenting another person’s ideas or content generated by artificial intelligence as one’s own, by directly quoting or indirectly paraphrasing, without properly citing the original source.
+Presenting another person’s ideas or content generated by artificial intelligence (AI) as one’s own, by directly quoting or indirectly paraphrasing, without properly citing the original source.
 This includes inadvertent failure to properly acknowledge sources.

-When using ideas, arguments, and/or data from other sources, the student must clearly define the sources using appropriate quotations and citations.
+When using ideas, arguments, and/or data from other sources, students must clearly define the sources using appropriate quotations and citations.
 Plagiarism may occur even when not using the exact words of another author.
 Paraphrasing a section of an article, book, or website without the proper attribution is considered plagiarism.
 Students should ask their professor if there is any question about the proper use and citation of material from other sources.

 2. UNAUTHORIZED ASSISTANCE: